 It’s delicious!
 I love the flavour of this salsa.
 It’s slightly sweet, owing to the natural sweetness of the tomatoes and peppers and minimal salt.
 Combined with the heat from the hot sauce and salty tortillas, it’s the perfect sweet/heat/salty flavour trifecta.

-Tomatoes - you can use any type of tomato here, but I prefer to use San Marzano or Roma/plum tomatoes, simply because they are more flesh and less seed and juice.
+Fresh Tomatoes – you can use any type of fresh tomato here, but I prefer to use San Marzano or Roma/plum tomatoes, simply because they have more flesh and less seed and juice.
 They are also easily available in bulk and economical when bought at the end of the Summer.
-You will need about 4 lbs. of tomatoes for a single batch.
+You will need about 4 lbs. of fresh tomatoes for a single batch.

 I don’t peel my tomatoes.
 You can if you like, but I find it a lot of work to blanch and peel them.
 I don’t mind the skin in the salsa and it is so much easier to make salsa without having to peel dozens of tomatoes :) Just be sure to wash your tomatoes well before using.